Dasharo/presentations/dug_3_osfv.md

 .center[https://github.com/Dasharo/open-source-firmware-validation]

-* Dasharo Open Sourve Firmware Validation consist of MIT-licensed scripts written in Robot Frameworks with purpose of validation of open-source firmware (mainly Dasharo).
+* Dasharo Open Sourve Firmware Validation consist of MIT-licensed scripts written in Robot Frameworks with the purpose of validation of open-source firmware (mainly Dasharo).
 * Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).